NetComposer/nkservice/doc/api_intro.md

 ## Events

 There is an special type of request called **event**.
-An event is a request from class `core` and cmd `event`.
-Events must be answered immediately, with `"result": "ok"` and no `data` field, since no response data is expected.
+An event is a request with class `core` and no transaction id, since, they must not be replied.

-All received events must have, in the `data` field, an event class, and, optionally, the following fields:

 Field|Sample|Comment
 ---|---|---
 class|"media"|Class sending the event (client or server)